Home » National Parks » Rocky Mountain National Park » Epic Drive on the Amazing Trail Ridge Road in Rocky Mountain National Park

 High in the Colorado Rockies

 Trail Ridge Road is a popular destination for sightseers, photographers, and nature enthusiasts who want to enjoy the park’s remarkable beauty from the convenience of their car.
 The road features multiple scenic overlooks and picnic areas along its 48-mile stretch.
 Crossing the Continental Divide at Milner’s Pass, Trail Ridge Road reaches an elevation of 12,183 feet.
 Depending on the number of stops, the trip along this road typically takes 2 to 4 hours to complete.
-Our journey commenced at the Fall River entrance near Estes Park and ended at the Kawuneeche visitor center near Grand Lake, Colorado.
+Our journey began at the Fall River entrance near Estes Park and ended at the Kawuneeche visitor center near Grand Lake, Colorado.
 Travelers have the option to explore the road from east to west or vice versa.

 Rocky Mountain NP-Beaver Meadows Credit: Kris Smith